 I had my fifteen minutes of fame as a judge on a reality TV show called SHOOT!
 A Colorado Photographer’s Reality.

 It aired on Colorado Public Television (CPT12) and followed a group of photographers competing in weekly challenges around the state.
 Serving as a judge was equal parts inspiring and surreal.
-I got to review the work of talented photographers under pressure, provide feedback on the fly, and pretend I wasn’t totally awkward in front of the camera.
+I got to review the work of talented photographers under pressure, provide feedback on the fly, and pretend I wasn’t totally awkward in front of the cameras.

 The man is a legend—an icon in the skateboarding world and an award-winning documentary filmmaker.